-- 3.1 The spatial strategy defines the settlement hierarchy to accommodate housing growth in Greater Nottingham.
-This is firstly to accommodate growth in and adjacent to the main built up area of Nottingham; secondly adjacent to the Sub Regional Centre of Hucknall; and thirdly in or adjacent to Key Settlements (see Strategic Plan glossary for definitions).
+3.1 The spatial strategy defines the settlement hierarchy to accommodate housing growth in Greater Nottingham.
+This is firstly to accommodate growth in and adjacent to the main built up area of Nottingham and secondly in or adjacent to Key Settlements (see Strategic Plan glossary

+- for definitions).
 In other settlements (including villages) development will be smaller scale, which will be defined through future plan preparation. - 3.2 The aim of the spatial strategy is to achieve sustainable development in the Plan area.
-This will be through adopting the following principles: - Ensuring development maximises opportunities to enhance the bluegreen infrastructure network and incorporates blue and green infrastructure into new development;

-- Promoting urban living through seeking sites for development firstly within the main built up area of Nottingham, and to a lesser extent adjoining it; - Ensuring that new development adjoining the built up area of Hucknall, or in or adjoining key settlements, is of a scale that supports these as sustainable locations for growth; - Creating sustainable and attractive places with an enhanced quality of life for residents through promoting compact and connected places, with convenient access to day to day needs by active and sustainable travel modes; and - Maximising the economic development potential of key sites including the former Ratcliffe on Soar power station (in Rushcliffe), Toton Strategic Location for Growth, the Former Bennerley Coal Disposal Point (both in Broxtowe) and the Broad Marsh area (in Nottingham City). - 3.3 The spatial strategy will ensure that key aims are met; promoting brownfield development, making the best use of land, minimising Green Belt development, and ensuring that new development can benefit from and enhance existing infrastructure wherever possible. - 3.4 Outside of the Nottingham main built up area, development of a lesser scale will be promoted on the edge of Hucknall (Top Wighay Farm site in Gedling Borough) and at the named key settlements.
-The scale of development at each location will be in accordance with supporting the sustainability of these settlements and enhancing their infrastructure where necessary. - 3.5 Outside of the named key settlements, development will be smaller scale, which will be identified through future plan preparation. - 3.6 It should be noted that most of the planned housing growth is already included or identified in existing Local Plans, and new strategic site allocations for housing are only proposed in Gedling Borough (extension to existing allocation at Top Wighay Farm) and in Nottingham City (at the Broad Marsh area).
+This will be through adopting the following principles: - Ensuring development maximises opportunities to enhance the bluegreen infrastructure network and incorporates blue and green infrastructure into new development; - Promoting urban living through seeking sites for development firstly within the main built up area of Nottingham, and to a lesser extent adjoining it; - Ensuring that new development in or adjoining key settlements is of a scale that supports these as sustainable locations for growth; - Creating sustainable and attractive places with an enhanced quality of life for residents through promoting compact and connected places, with convenient access to day to day needs by active and sustainable travel modes: and - Maximising the economic development potential of key sites including the former Ratcliffe on Soar power station (in Rushcliffe), Toton Strategic Location for Growth, the Former Bennerley Coal Disposal Point (both in Broxtowe) and the Broad Marsh area (in Nottingham City). - 3.3 The spatial strategy will ensure that key aims are met; promoting brownfield development, making the best use of land, minimising Green Belt development, and ensuring that new development can benefit from and enhance existing infrastructure wherever possible. - 3.4 Outside of the Nottingham main built up area, development of a lesser scale will be promoted at the named key settlements.
+The scale of development at each location will be in accordance with supporting the sustainability of these settlements and enhancing their infrastructure where necessary. - 3.5 Outside of the named key settlements, development will be smaller scale, which will be identified through future plan preparation. - 3.6 It should be noted that most of the planned housing growth is already included or identified in existing Local Plans, and new strategic site allocations for housing are only proposed in in Nottingham City (at the Broad Marsh area).